BruhBoi50/NuclearOption-PilotModelReplacer/README.md

 # Nuclear Option: Pilot Model Replacer
 Mod for Nuclear Option that replaces the pilot model with another character.
-This mod comes with 3 characters that you can swap the pilot with
+This mod comes with 5 different characters that you can swap the pilot with

 [Video Demonstration](https://www.youtube.com/watch?v=LV2A84NOMGQ)